What We Eat Now Affects Our Health – and Eyes – Later

 When your mom used to tell you that eating your carrots would keep your eyes healthy, it wasn’t just a gimmick to get you to eat your veggies.
 Or maybe it was, but the idea behind this old wive’s tale has some truth in it.
 It’s so important to consume nutrients that will benefit your eyesight as a child to ensure that you will have good vision as an adult.
 There are many different foods, nutrients, and vitamins that can greatly improve your eyesight and decrease your risks of developing age-related eye problems later on.

-Not only do good healthy foods that you put in your body affect your eyesight, bad foods do, too.
-If your diet consists of a lot of saturated fats and sugars, you could be increasing your risk for developing eye and vision problems.
+Not only do good healthy foods that you put in your body affect your eyesight, but bad foods do, too.
+If your diet consists of a lot of saturated fats and sugars, you could be increasing your risk of developing eye and vision problems.

 Your Diet and Your Eyes